vyapp/vy/INTRO.md

 ### Unshade matched patterns

-After a pattern is matched it gets shaded, in order to unshade them press.
+After a pattern is matched it gets shaded, in order to unshade them, press.

     <Key-Q>